 Islam is not monolithic.
 These beliefs are subject to interpretation and highly politicised.
 These issues have to be understood in a global Islamic context.
 The covering of women is a key battleground and part of a push for systematic regressive practices of gender inequality.
 As women, we would legally have to cover in Iran, Saudi Arabia and the Aceh Province, Indonesia.
 We would be pressured to cover in most Muslim countries just because we are female.
 Women’s rights are the first to fall when religious extremists gain power.
 The image of brave Yazidi women burning their burqa should be a warning to us all.
 This is about power, control, status and regressive honour codes.

-Veiling is highly controversial because it is about modest, curbing sexuality and sexual curiosity.
+Veiling is highly controversial because it is about modesty, curbing sexuality and sexual curiosity.
 But these gender codes are not set in stone.
 Countries such as India and Tunisia are fighting back against male dominated orthodoxies and protecting women’s rights against cultural and ultra-conservative religious practices.

 Our country has an abysmal record on protecting young Muslim girls who suffer under the pretext of protecting religious freedoms rather then gender equality.
 We duck from challenging so-called sensitive issues like female genital mutilation, child sexual exploitation and forced marriages.
 We are creating conditions that would be seen as abhorrent if transferred to other equality areas.
 By turning a blind eye when our schools are being politicised, Government contradicts itself when advocating for more inclusion and cohesion.